sudhaveturi/VAZQUEZ_etal_GENETICS_2016/README.md

 #### (2) Computing similarity matrices
  Some of the models fitted in the study use similarity matrices of the form G=XX' computed from omics.
-The following code illustrates how to compute these matrices.
+The following code illustrates how to compute this matrix for gene expression.
+A similar code could be use to compute a G-matrix for methylation or other omics.

  ```R
   load('OMIC_DATA.rda')